howsoai/howso-docs/source/user_guide/basic_capabilities/feature_attributes.rst

 ==================

-Understanding and properly utilizing **Feature Attributes** is the most important step for successful use of Howso™.
-Feature attributes can be specified manually but are often built using the infer feature attributes (IFA) utility function.
+Understanding and properly utilizing **Feature Attributes** is the most important step for successful use of Howso.
+Feature attributes can be specified manually but are often built using the :py:meth:`~howso.utilities.infer_feature_attributes` (IFA) utility function.
 This section will answer common questions related to both IFA and the feature attributes in general.